coldshrine/study-notes/books/designing-data-intensive-applications.md

 With stream processing waiting until a tasks if finished before making its ouput visible is not an option, stream is infinite.

 One solution is to break the stream into small blocks, and treat each block like a minuature batch process (_micro-batching_).
 This technique is used in Spark Streaming, and the batch size is typically around one second.

+An alternative approach, used in Apache Flint, is to periodically generate rolling checkpoints of state and write them to durable storage.
+If a stream operator crashes, it can restart from its most recent checkpoint.

+Microbatching and chekpointing approaches provide the same exactly-once semantics as batch processing.
+However, as soon as output leaves the stream processor, the framework is no longer able to discard the output of a failed batch.